zeligism/zeligism.github.io/index.md

 ## Hobbies
 I do enjoy my research, but I also have a lot of other interests.
 I love cooking (especially Italian cuisine).
 I also love travelling (especially for food).
-Other hobbies include: reading, writing, coding, video games (used to play kaizo-level Mario and ashamedly proud of it), anime/manga, learning languages (Japanese and Italian), and opening parentheses (like this one).
+Other hobbies include: reading, writing, coding, video games (used to play kaizo-level Mario and ashamedly proud of it), learning languages (Japanese and Italian), opening parentheses (like this one), and just chilling.
 Recently, I've been reading some history and politics, which I found quite illuminating (they say history repeats itself for a reason).

 <!-- One of the things that helped me start cooking is living abroad alone, and what kept me going is my family.